 Coulomb’s Law is a force law between charged bodies.
-It relates the force to the magnitude and charge on the two bodies and the distance between them by the relationship:
+It relates the force to the magnitude and charges on the two bodies and the distance between them by the relationship:

 q1 and q2 is the amount of charge in Coulombs

 r is the distance in meters between the charges

 k is the Coulomb’s Law constant = 8.99×109 N•m2/C2